ArisLaode/sourcesage-commerce/README.md

         docker-compose up
     ```

+* Check frontend app at url http://localhost:1112/

 * Note :
+    - Check your API app:
+        - import collection api at your Postman.
+Add ../collection-api/Commerce.postman_collection.json.
-    if you change your code and you must remove all container deploy:
+        - if you change your code and you must remove all container deploy:
             ```bash
                 docker-compose down --volumes --rmi all
             ```

 # Contact
 For any problem contact the Engineer.